 The loanable funds market is like any other market with a supply curve and demand curve along with an equilibrium price and quantity.
 What makes this market different is the axis labels and the determinants that shift both curves.
 So drawing it and manipulating it isn’t too difficult if you remember a few key things.

-The Y axis on a loanable funds market is the real interest rate; abbreviated with a lower case “r”.
+The Y axis on a loanable funds market is the real interest rate; abbreviated with a lowercase “r”.
 That means it is the nominal interest rate minus inflation.
-It is price for taking out a loan.
-The y axis is the quantity of loanable funds.
+It is the price for taking out a loan.
+The X axis is the quantity of loanable funds.
 The supply curve is the savings supply and the demand curve is predominantly the demand for investments.

 Determinants of Loanable Funds Supply:

 1. Consumer Savings

 a. changes in disposable income – more income means more savings, less income means less savings

 b. anything else that causes consumers to save more or less of their income

 2. Foreign investment – When foreign investors move their financial capital into a country they increase the supply of loanable funds available.